filecoin-project/specs/src/systems/filecoin_markets/order/_index.md

 _Asks_ contain the terms on which a miner is willing to provide its services.
 They are propogated via gossipsub.

 A `StorageAsk` contains basic storage deal terms of price, collateral, and minimum piece size (size of the smallest piece it is willing to store under these terms).
-It also contains a `Timestamp` for its creation, and `Expiry` for when the miner will stop accepting new deals under these terms.
-If a miner wishes to override an ask, it can issue an new ask with a higher sequence number (`SeqNo`).

-Clients choose a `StorageAsk` and respond directly to that miner via a `StorageDealProposal`, detailed in Storage Deals.
+It also contains a `Timestamp` for its creation in `ChainEpoch`, and a `MaxDuration` for the max duration in `ChainEpoch` that a miner is willing to store under these terms.
+If a miner wishes to override an ask, it can issue a new ask with a higher sequence number (`SeqNo`).
+Clients look at all the `StorageAsks` in a gossip network and decide which miner to contact to enter into a deal.
+The deal negotiation process happens off chain and the client submits a `StorageDealProposal` to the miner, as detailed in Storage Deals, after an agreement is reached.

 TODO:
-- confirm/clarify `Expiry` is NOT the longest duration the miner is willing to store

 - Retrieval asks

 {{< readfile file="order.id" code="true" lang="go" >}}